-Friendship in Friendica can take on a great many different meanings.
-But let's keep it simple, you want to be friends with somebody.
+Friendship in Friendica can sometimes take on different meaning.
+But let's keep it simple; you want to be friends with somebody.
 How do you do it?

 The first thing you can do is look at the Directory.
 The directory is split up into two parts.
 If you click the directory button, you will be presented with a list of all members (who chose to be listed) on your server.

-You'll also see a link to the Global Directory.
-If you click through to the global directory, you will be presented with a list of everybody who chose to be listed across all instances of Friendica.
+You'll also see a link to a Global Directory.
+There are several global directories across the globe that regularly exchange information with each other.
+The specific global directory that you see usually depends on where your server is located.
+If you click through to the global directory, you will be presented with a list of everybody who choses to be listed across all instances of Friendica.
 You will also see a "Show Community Forums" link, which will direct you to Groups, Forums and Fanpages.
 You connect to people, groups and forums in the same way, except groups and forums will automatically accept your introduction request, whereas a human will approve you manually.

 Visit their profile.
 Just beneath their profile picture will be the word 'Connect' (we're assuming this is an English language profile).
-Click that 'Connect' button.
-It will take you to a 'Connect' form.
+Click that 'Connect' button and it will take you to a 'Connect' form.

 The form is going to ask you for your Identity Address.
 This is necessary so that this person's website can find yours.

-If your Friendica site is called "demo.friendica.com" and your username/nickname on that site is "bob", you would put in "firstname.lastname@example.org".
+If your Friendica site is called "demo.friendica.com" and your username/nickname on that site is "bob", you would enter "firstname.lastname@example.org" in this form.

 Notice this looks just like an email address.
-It was meant to be that way.
+It's meant to be that way.
 It's easy for people to remember.

-You could also put in the URL of your "home" page, such as "http://demo.friendica.com/profile/bob", but the email-style address is certainly easier.
+You could also put in the URL of your "home" page, such as "http://demo.friendica.com/profile/bob" instead of the email-style address.